• Home

 Surface: Asphalt (0.5 miles on-road)

-The Diagonal Trail, in Northeast and Southeast Minneapolis, is part rail trail and part road parallel.
-The southern sections are quite industrial, but they feature one of the trail's major attractions: kiosks that outline the history of the Northeast Park, Mideast and Como neighborhoods.
-East Minneapolis is a culturally diverse area steeped in history, and the kiosks add life to an otherwise icky segment.
-The northern section, however, doesn't need any kiosk-based resuscitation: It follows a pleasant corridor of woods along New Brighton Boulevard and then through quiet Saint Anthony to Walnut Street in Roseville.
+The Diagonal Trail, mostly in Northeast and Southeast Minneapolis, is part rail trail and part road parallel.
+The southern sections are quite industrial, though kiosks describing the area's history add life to the otherwise icky segments.
+The northern section doesn't need any kiosk-based resuscitation: It follows a pleasant corridor of trees along New Brighton Boulevard and then through quiet Saint Anthony to Walnut Street in Roseville.

 (Last biked Sunday, May 12th, 2013, 2:30 PM to 7:30 PM)